Responding to Customer Complaints

 Before you send anything - read it back to yourself and ask, "What would I think if I received this?
 How would I feel?"
 If your answers are less than positive you should re-write the letter.

-If you ever find yourself using a nasty old standard customer complaints response letter, that your department has been using for ages, to the distress of your complaining customers, take responsibility for getting the standard letter replaced with something that is positive and empathic and constructive.
+If you ever find yourself using a nasty old standard customer complaints response letter, that your department has been using for ages, to the distress of your complaining customers, take responsibility for getting the standard letter replaced with something that is positive and empathetic and constructive.

 A complaining customer is an opportunity for the supplying organisation to improve and consolidate the relationship, and to keep the customer for life.
 Make sure you use it.